learn-co-curriculum/phase-4-project-guidelines/README.md

 ## Deploying

-The template project has all the starter code needed to help you deploy your application to Heroku.
+The template project has all the starter code needed to help you deploy your application to Render.
 It's recommended to deploy your project early and push up changes often to ensure that your code works equally well in production and development environments.